 One could say that “turtle” has become one of my “power animals”—which is to say that I have a special relationship with the essence of turtle and the healing wisdom it can bring into my awareness.
 Turtle carries it’s home with it wherever it goes, unlike me who has committed time and resources to getting away from home by going on a vacation.
 Turtle doesn’t have to get away from it’s home, it couldn’t extricate itself safely even if it wanted to do so.
 Turtles swim and breathe within and through the ongoing life of the planet —they are both one with it although comprising several species of the reptile family, and to all appearances guide themselves according to environmental rhythms and seasons.

 What I’m trying to say is that perhaps I’m not as different from the turtle as I think I am.
 One way of looking at this is that I do carry my home with me, but it isn’t in the form of a carapace—it’s the place of refuge within my being.
-When human the world around me provokes anxiety, pessimism, and alarm —I too have a home within.
+When the human world around me provokes anxiety, pessimism, and alarm —I too have a home within.
 These vacation days have brought me to an inner sanctuary where I’ve experienced being part of the vast rhythms of life on this planet.